Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Experiments

 \subsection{On-ground locomotion analysis}

 Having validated \ac{pace} under controlled conditions, we now assess its performance in locomotion scenarios under ground contact.
 These experiments evaluate full-robot deployment on hardware, testing whether the identified models enable robust tracking.
+All on-ground locomotion experiments use the actuator and delay parameters identified from in-air data (Section~\ref{sec:experiments:full_robot}) without further adaptation or re-identification.
+Ground-contact rollouts are not used for parameter estimation and serve only to evaluate sim-to-real transfer performance under realistic locomotion conditions.

 We further analyze the two platforms \robot{Tytan} and \robot{ANYmal} on long-duration trials.
 We quantify locomotion efficiency and decompose the total energy consumption into contributions from locomotion, inverter switching losses, compute and sensors overhead.

 Using the identified parameters, we train blind locomotion policies as in Section~\ref{sec:method:control} without dynamics randomization.
 Hyperparameters and robot specific parameters are listed in Table~\ref{tab:appendix:ppo_hyperparameters} and Table~\ref{tab:experiments:reward_scales} respectively.
+The same reward structure and scales are reused across \robot{ANYmal}, \robot{Tytan}, and \robot{Minimal}.
+One coefficient that differs is the energy penalty for Minimal, which is increased due to its lightweight, 3D-printed morphology.
+No task- or robot-specific retuning of tracking, collision or foot-touchdown terms was required.